 So creating, editing, proofreading and working on contracts, all the admin of the pitching and negotiating the best deal, the back and forth working on marketing strategy and then post role the invoicing and chasing payments, which in itself can be a full time job.

 Just to clarify, this isn’t the only way that Colossal makes money, but it is the main one.
-We also look at influencer merch partnerships and syndication of content or collating content where we take on the management of it.
 There’s also a bunch more ideas.
 If you want to find out more, contact us today!Follow us on Social Media